 And very importantly, what about her temperament?
 It would be very beneficial to find out ahead of time if she's easily spooked, offish by nature, or stubborn, having a mind of her own.
 Or would she be friendly, docile, trainable, like a pet?

-We're hoping you'll consider these important question and perhaps you'll find some helpful answers as you continue to read...
+We're hoping you'll consider these important questions and perhaps you'll find some helpful answers as you continue to read...

 It is important to consider what your needs are and what you're looking for in a family farm cow.
 While there are many other great breeds to choose from, we'll mention three that are fairly common on hobby farms, each with their own characteristics that make them desirable: Holsteins, Jerseys, and Dexters.